FitX/customer-components/README.md

 ## Release to NPM and publish to netlify
 As soon as you merge or push into branch 'release' GitHub Actions starts a workflow:
 - run unit tests
-- merge into branch 'main'
+- after success:
 - publish to NPM
-- netlify will update
+- netlify will trigger build for manually deployment

+- On update Master, Netlify will build and deploy automatically

 ❗ If version in package.json is not updated, NPM release will fail ❗